What is strong customer authentication?

 Subscriptions, corporate payments, or transactions based on a whitelist:

 A smooth customer experience thanks to risk-based authentication (RBA)

 Thanks to RBA, cart abandonment can be significantly reduced.

-To continue to offer customers a smooth payment process for most transactions despite stricter security requirements, we can mention a method known as risk-based authentication.
-It can be applied to transactions of between €30 and €500 that have been classified as low-risk.
+A process known as risk-based authentication can be applied to transactions of between €30 and €500 that have been classified as low-risk.
 Thanks to RBA, customers are spared additional authentication, and their experience is improved.
 If a transaction is classified as suspicious, customers can undergo additional authentication.
 The more transaction data is made available, the easier it is to assess the risks.